-Break it down, though, and it's just a few basic parts -- toast, ham, poached eggs, and hollandaise.
+You might think making a classic Benny is beyond you, but break it down, and it's just a few basic parts: toast, ham, poached eggs, and hollandaise.
 Nothing to intimidate, right?

 Ultimately, conquering brunch with Benedict depends on doing two of these four things really well: poaching the eggs and rocking the hollandaise.
 Master these two make-or-break techniques and your Benedicts will rule brunch forever.

 Begin by poaching the eggs.
 Add a tablespoon or two of vinegar to a pan of water and bring it just to a gentle simmer (rather than a jhard boil).
 Crack the egg first into a separate container.
 Now stir the water in a wide circle and add the whole egg.
 The slightly acidulated water will set the eggs quickly, while the whirlpool of water will keep the egg in a ball.
 Poach at a simmer for four to five minutes for set whites and soft yolks.
 Check out more tips on How to Make Poached Eggs.

 Don't be dazed by the hollandaise.
 Hollandaise sauce is really just an emulsion of eggs and butter.
 Okay, yes, the eggs and butter must be blended at just the right temperature — warm enough to melt the butter; cool enough not to scramble the eggs — and then the emulsion has to stay at pretty much that perfect temperature until served.
 The secret?
 A double-boiler and a Thermos!
 The double-boiler ensures the eggs won't scramble as they heat, and the Thermos holds the sauce at the optimum temperature until brunch is served.